rjbohlender/CAPER/README.md

 	2) Start position of masked region
 	3) End position of masked region

-XQC (in the Cross Platform Association Toolkit) will provide a mask file for those variants that fail QC if it is being used.
+XQC (in the Cross Platform Association Toolkit (XPAT)) will provide a mask file for those variants that fail QC if it is being used.

+### Covariates ###

+Covariates can be provided in a matrix format file.
+The file format is as follows:

+    1) Sample ID
+    2) First covariate
+    3) Second covariate
+    4) ...

+There is no limit on the number of covariates that can be provided but they are assumed to be numeric.

 ### Weights ###

-Essentially a bed format file, with the 4th column a weight that will be converted to a log scale.
+Essentially a bed format file, with the 4th column the variant annotation and 5th column with the weight that will be converted to a log scale for VAAST.
 Weights will be used by VAAST, and SKAT / SKAT-O if the weighted linear kernel is used.

+    1) Chromosome
+    2) Start position
+    3) End position
+    4) Annotation (e.g. SNV, Deletion, Insertion, etc.)
+    5) Weight